lolcommits/lolcommits/README.md

     lolcommits --enable --delay 5 --animate 4 --fork

 Will configure capturing of an animated gif (4 secs) after a 5 sec delay in a forked process.
-See the section below for more capture configuration variables.
+See the section below for more capture configuration options.

-### Capture configuration variables
+### Capture configuration options

 lolcommits has some capture options for additional lulz.
 You can enable these via environment variables like so;